 Unlike many of the slushes in the parks, this one wasn’t too sweet.
 The blood orange flavoring helped balance out of the sweetness with its tart flavor.
 It was a good way to cool down on a hot day without being totally overloaded on sugar.

 Galactic Grill can be hit and miss with their parfaits, but I thought this one was a hit!
 A Star Wars inspired parfait full of layers of chocolate pudding, red velvet sponge cake, chocolate mousse, and crushed Oreos – everything worked well together plus it was cute!

 Vampire Alien Macaron from Alien Pizza Planet

 This may be the cutest of all of the macarons and that’s saying something because there are a lot of them!
-I like this one because of the lemon curd and blackberry filling.
-It’s a nice change from the typical chocolate or vanilla filling.
+Last year this had a delicious lemon and blackberry filling but this year they switched to salted caramel buttercream, chocolate ganache, and brownie bits!

 None of the macarons from the party are anywhere near as good as the raspberry rose macaron, another one on my best Disneyland food list!

 Bat Cookie at Jolly Holiday Bakery, Market House, or Red Rose Taverne

 I liked how cute this cookie was but that it also tasted a little different than the big thick Mickey ear sugar cookies.
 It was soft and flavorful and something I’d eat again.